-- Connect this unit ONLY to other compatible units.
-See "How To Install This Smoke/CO Alarm" for details.
-Do not connect it to any other type of alarm or auxiliary device.
-Connecting anything else to this unit may damage it or prevent it from operating properly. - The battery compartment resists closing unless a battery is installed.
-This warns you the unit will not operate under DC power without a battery. - Do not stand too close to the unit when the alarm is sounding.
+- The battery compartment resists closing unless a battery is installed.
+This warns you the unit will not operate without a - Do not stand too close to the unit when the alarm is sounding.
 It is loud to wake you in an emergency.
 Exposure to the horn at close range may harm your hearing. - Do not paint over the unit.
-Paint may clog the openings to the sensing chambers and prevent the unit from operating properly.
+Paint may clog the openings to the sensing chambers and prevent the unit from operating properly